International Phonetic Alphabet

 The International Phonetic Alphabet (IPA) is an alphabetic system of phonetic notation based primarily on the Latin script.
-It was devised by the International Phonetic Association in the late 19th century as a standardized representation of speech sounds in written form.
-The IPA is used by lexicographers, foreign language students and teachers, linguists, speech–language pathologists, singers, actors, constructed language creators, and translators.
+It was devised by the International Phonetic Association in the late 19th century as a standard written representation for the sounds of speech.
+The IPA is used by linguists, lexicographers, foreign language students and teachers, speech–language pathologists, singers, actors, constructed language creators, and translators.